What you should know about inhaled corticosteroids

 Could I simply use a reliever inhaler for flare-ups?

 In 2015, a comprehensive scientific review found 24 percent of exacerbations and 60 percent of asthma-related hospitalisations were due to people not sticking to their treatment plan.
+Correct inhaler technique is also of the utmost importance for good asthma control.

 Can inhaled corticosteroids increase my weight?